quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part24_10.5_Discrete_W.md

 ---

 #### Sampling Strategy in DWT
-Background context: When applying the DWT, it's important to sample the input signal at discrete times determined by integers \( j \) and \( k \).
+Background context: When applying the DWT, it's important to sample the input signal at discrete times determined by integers $j $ and$k$.
 The number of steps required to cover each major feature should be sufficient for desired precision.
 A rule of thumb is to start with 100 steps per interval.
 Relevant formulas: None.

 :p How do we determine the sampling strategy in DWT?
 ??x
-We determine the sampling strategy by sampling the input signal at discrete times determined by integers \( j \) and \( k \).
+We determine the sampling strategy by sampling the input signal at discrete times determined by integers $j $ and$k$.
 The number of steps should be sufficient to cover each major feature, with a rule of thumb being 100 steps per interval. x??

 ---

 #### Uncertainty Principle in DWT
 Background context: Just as in Fourier transforms, the uncertainty principle places constraints on the time intervals and frequency intervals.
-Specifically, the product of the widths of the wave packet and its Fourier transform must be at least \( 2\pi \).
+Specifically, the product of the widths of the wave packet and its Fourier transform must be at least $2\pi$.
 Relevant formulas:
-\[ \Delta\omega \cdot \Delta t \geq 2\pi \]

-:p How does the uncertainty principle apply to DWT?
+$$\Delta\omega \cdot \Delta t \geq 2\pi$$:p How does the uncertainty principle apply to DWT?
 ??x
-The uncertainty principle in DWT places constraints on the time intervals and frequency intervals, ensuring that the product of their widths is at least \( 2\pi \).
+The uncertainty principle in DWT places constraints on the time intervals and frequency intervals, ensuring that the product of their widths is at least $2\pi$.
 This means higher-resolution frequency components require more sampling points in time. x??

 ---